20+ Creative Fundraising Ideas for Individuals

 Social media is your direct line to friends, family, and your wider community.
 It’s the perfect place to share your fundraising journey and invite people to support your ride.
 Think of it as your digital megaphone.
 With a few thoughtful posts, you can share your passion, explain the importance of your cause, and make it incredibly simple for people to donate.
 The key is to be authentic and consistent.
 You don’t need to be a social media expert to make a real impact.
 By sharing your story and making a clear ask, you can turn your online network into a powerful force for good, helping us support local autism and disability communities together.

-Tailor Your Message for Each Platform
+Tailor Your Content for Each Social Platform

 A post that works on Facebook might not land the same way on Instagram or TikTok.
 Each platform has its own vibe, so it’s smart to tailor your content.
 On Instagram, focus on strong visuals.
 Share photos from your training rides, create a short Reel showing your progress, or post a graphic celebrating a donation milestone.
 For Facebook, you can write a longer, more personal update about why you bike and share a direct link to your fundraising page.
 You could even create a fun challenge on TikTok or Instagram, encouraging friends to do something simple, share it, and donate.
 The goal is to meet people where they are with content that feels natural and engaging.